brstaats/PotreeDesktop/README.md

 # Getting Started

 * Install [Node.js](https://nodejs.org/en/)
-* Downlod the repository to a directory and unzip it
+* Downlod or clone the repository to a directory (if downloaded unzip it)
-* Open a command window (cmd) and run 'npm install'
+* Open a command window (cmd) in the folder where the repo is located and run 'npm install'
 * Execute PotreeDesktop.bat
-* Drag and Drop a las or laz file to convert and load it.
+* Drag and Drop a las or laz file to convert and load it
-* Drag and Drop a previously converted point cloud to load it.
+* Drag and Drop a previously converted point cloud to load it